 Cornhusk dolls will dress up any Thanksgiving Table.
 They are a great craft for the kids at any time, but especially around fall and Thanksgiving when we are remembering that first Thanksgiving Dinner together.
 Come on in and I’ll show you how to make corn husk dolls.

-How To Make Corn Husk Dolls
+How To Make a Corn Husk Doll –

-- For each doll – 8 pieces of corn husk-That’s It!
+- For each doll – 8 pieces of corn husk – that’s It!

 - Warning-This is a wet craft.
 Make sure your surface is protected from all of the water.

 - Before you get started-put the husks in water for at least an hour.
 They need to be wet.
 This makes the husk strong, and pliable.